Cooks Hill

 Cooks Hill displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-As of the latest Census, dwelling structures in Cooks Hill consisted of 17.5% houses and 82.5% other dwellings (including semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Cooks Hill stood at 23.0%, with mortgaged dwellings at 20.7% and rented ones at 56.3%.
-The median monthly mortgage repayment was $2,297, exceeding Non-Metro NSW's average of $1,733.
-Median weekly rent in Cooks Hill was recorded at $430, compared to Non-Metro NSW's $330.
-Nationally, Cooks Hill's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Cooks Hill, as per the latest Census, consisted of 17.5% houses and 82.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasted with Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Cooks Hill was at 23.0%, with mortgaged dwellings at 20.7% and rented ones at 56.3%.
+The median monthly mortgage repayment in the area was $2,297, higher than Regional NSW's average of $1,733.
+The median weekly rent figure for Cooks Hill was recorded at $430, compared to Regional NSW's $330.
+Nationally, Cooks Hill's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing